 Stalking Is Love: Many romance stories feature this trope.
-Real Life examples have shown that stalking and love do not go together, as stalking is a compulsion that is the result of social phobia(s) and/or mental illness(es).
+Real Life examples have shown that stalking is a compulsion that is the result of social phobia(s) and/or mental illness(es), not a sign of how in love you are.
 Also, there is a distinct double-standard concerning stalking: if the stalker is attractive, then people will sympathise with them regardless of the creepiness, illegality, or immorality of their behaviour.

-White Man's Burden: A rich 'white'note Ethnically pan-European, inclusive of people from the Middle East and the Caucasus person helps out a poor 'non-white' person out of the goodness of their heart.
+White Man's Burden: A rich 'white'note Ethnically pan-European, inclusive of people from the Middle East and the Caucasus person helps out a poor 'non-white' person out of the goodness of their heart; when are also portrayed as helpless, unable in any degree to overcome their problems themselves.
 This implies that there is an inherent genetic/cultural superiority to 'white' people, apart from their greater wealth and/or education, and that 'non-whites' need 'whites' to solve (all) their problems.
 Whenever social modernization is brought up, expect Unfortunate Implications that European culture was always inherently modern (and therefore inherently superior), and not just 'made' so in the last century-and-a-half since the Industrial Revolution.note Take Monarchies and Authoritarian governments versus democracies, for instance.
-Before 1990 more than half of Europe lived under dictatorships, and one need only go back four centuries to find a Europe with zero democracy whatever.
+Before 1990 more than half of Europe lived under dictatorships, and one need only go back four centuries to find a Europe with zero democracy whatever, except with very narrow social strata (merchants, nobles).
 Even the ancient Graeco-Roman democracy was highly limited—only men of particular ancestry had the vote, and only aristocrats and the rich had any shot at attaining power.

 Whoopi Epiphany Speech: A poor, ethnic-minority, disabled, illiterate or ill-educated character makes a wise and insightful speech to the white, able-bodied, richer and/or better-educated protagonist.
-While not bad in itself, if the epiphany-giving character isn't sufficiently well-rounded they can seem like a mere living plot device to spur the protagonist into action.
+While not bad in itself, if the epiphany-giving character isn't sufficiently well-developed in their own right they can seem like a mere living plot device to spur the protagonist into action.